Jamie Bryson: 2024 DUP meeting leaks

 On 29 January 2024, Bryson again came to prominence when he live-tweeted a private meeting of the DUP party executive.
 The meeting was called to discuss a proposal to bring the DUP back into power-sharing government and the party had gone to great lengths to ensure that the proceedings remained private.
 Shortly after the meeting started, Bryson began to share what was being discussed on his X account.
 The following day it was reported that a senior DUP executive member was wearing a wire which was used to relay the proceedings directly to Bryson.
 Following the incident, political professor Jonathan Tonge dubbed Bryson "The Man Behind the Wire", a humorous reference to the republican protest song, The Men Behind the Wire.

 Personal life

 Bryson is an amateur footballer who previously played for East Belfast, before giving up playing to become a manager.
-As of 2021, he coaches amateur league team Donaghadee FC.
+As of 2021, he coaches amateur league team Donaghadee.